INSPIRE-MIF/helpdesk-registry/README.md

 This space is meant to discuss and propose changes to the content and the service of the [INSPIRE registry](https://inspire.ec.europa.eu/registry).
 Please follow our [Code of Conduct](https://github.com/INSPIRE-MIF/helpdesk/blob/main/code-of-conduct.md) anytime when you interact with the INSPIRE community in this space.
-Please familiarise yourself with the governance process that is described below before opening new issues.
+Please familiarise yourself with the [governance process](https://github.com/INSPIRE-MIF/helpdesk-registry/blob/main/helpdesk-management/governance_process.md) before opening new issues.

 You can check the the [release planning strategy](https://github.com/INSPIRE-MIF/helpdesk-registry/tree/main/release%20strategy) for the plan of future releases of the INSPIRE Registry.